vesselize/docs/docs/guide/container.md

 # Container

-A container is used to create, manage, and acquire instances.
+The responsibility of the container is to initialize the instances and resolve their dependencies.

 ## Create Container